Zeroeh/udp-mitm/README.md

 # udp-mitm
 Using NAT to MITM specific UDP traffic for traffic shaping purposes.
 The primary purpose of this project is to capture UDP traffic from games and process/edit them before they reach their destination.
 Since UDP is connectionless, unlike TCP which can be rerouted via hosts file, it needs special handling such as a special NAT routing or an application with a pcap hook to capture and edit the packets en route.

+# Requirements
+- Computer running the target application
+- Computer used as the intercept, this can be a laptop, raspberry pi, or any linux device that can route traffic.
+- Golang
+- Sudo priveleges
+- A working brain, for debugging

 # Instructions
 - Host = the machine running the target game/application.
 This machine is air gapped and connected via ethernet to the intercept.
 - Intercept = the machine offering the tethered internet connection to the host.
 This machine is running the mitm proxy application.